AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 Add the following properties to the [Dispatcher module configuration](dispatcher-install.md#main-pars-55-35-1022) (in `httpd.conf`):

 * `DispatcherCertificateFile`: The path to the Dispatcher unified certificate file, containing the public certificate and the unencrypted private key.
-This file is used when SSL server requests the Dispatcher client certificate.
+This file is used when the SSL server requests the Dispatcher client certificate.
-* `DispatcherCACertificateFile`: The path to the CA certificate file, used if the SSL server presents a CA that is not trusted by a root authority.
+* `DispatcherCACertificateFile`: The path to the CA certificate file.
+Used if the SSL server presents a CA that a root authority does not trust.
 * `DispatcherCheckPeerCN`: Whether to enable ( `On`) or disable ( `Off`) host name checking for remote server certificates.

 The following code is an example configuration: